Cosdon triple stone row on Dartmoor

 Long Triple Rows with cairn at the upper end

 The Money Pit at Yar Tor stone row on Dartmoor (Scale 1m).

 Distribution of long triple rows with cairn at the upper end.

-Both long triple rows with a cairn at the upper end are to be found on Dartmoor.
+All three long triple rows with a cairn at the upper end are on Dartmoor.
 The impressive alignment at Cosdon has blocking stones at its upper end as well as a kerbed cairn containing two cists, whilst the rather mutilated example at Yar Tor has a very fine kerbed cairn known as the Money Pit containing the more usual single cist.
 The third example at Soussons Down was probably destroyed during afforestation.

-Triple rows are extremely rare and further work may reveal that they are incredibly rare.
+Triple rows are extremely rare.
 They do however serve as a reminder that the form of stone rows is very varied and that their paramount characteristic is individuality.
 No two rows are the same, they share characteristics, but the diversity in form and character is immense.
 Triple rows may just be another example of this and illustrate a flexible society where freedom of expression and interpretation were to some extent celebrated rather than condemned.
 The rows formed a focus for ritual activity and their variable form may hint at subtle differences in the way that they were used.
 The absence of short rows and any rows composed only of large stones within this type is almost certainly of significance and indicates that none of them are likely to have had an astronomical function.

 First Published: 13th October 2016